Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: Introduction

 This architecture couples the strengths of three different forecasting models.
 It uses remote-sensing informed propagation to constrain timing, in situ detection to identify the MO, and a physically interpretable flux rope model to forecast CME magnetic properties on short lead times.

-This pipeline enables continuous, real-time evaluation of CME propagation and internal structure and provides the first statistical test of the 3DCORE short-term forecast concept.
+The NEXUS pipeline enables continuous, real-time evaluation of CME propagation and internal structure and provides the first statistical test of the 3DCORE short-term forecast concept.
 We quantify how forecast quality evolves as progressively larger fractions of the MO are observed and assess performance in predicting operationally relevant quantities, such as the minimum $B_Z$, and their timing.
-By applying this approach to the entire available dataset, spanning the years 2013-2025, we analyze a total of 3870 DONKI-listed CMEs.
+By applying this approach to the entire available dataset, spanning the years 2013-2025, we analyze a total of 3870 DONKI-listed entries.
 Of these, 406 are predicted by ELEvo to arrive at Earth.
 Using ARCANE, we detect 102 of these in situ at L1, from which 84 yield successful 3DCORE reconstructions.
 Together, these constitute the most comprehensive set of 3DCORE flux rope reconstructions to date.

 In Section~\ref{sec:data} we describe the real-time data sources used in this study.
-In Section~\ref{sec:method} we introduce the three different models and describe their integration into a fully automated pipeline in Section~\ref{sec:pipeline}.
-We run this pipeline for the years 2013 to 2025 and present the results in Section~\ref{sec:results}.
+In Section~\ref{sec:method} we introduce the three different models and describe their integration into the fully automated NEXUS pipeline in Section~\ref{sec:pipeline}.
+We run this pipeline using a hindcasting approach for the years 2013 to 2025, using archived (near-)real-time data products, while ensuring that only data that would have been available at the corresponding time in a real-time operational setting is used.
+The results are presented in Section~\ref{sec:results}.
 The implications of these findings for space weather forecasting are discussed in Section~\ref{sec:discussion}, and the main conclusions and possible future directions are summarized in Section~\ref{sec:summary}.